gaultier/blog/gnuplot_lang.md

 So Gnuplot is definitely worth of a spot in a Software Engineer's toolbox.

-However, few know that Gnuplot is actually a Turing complete programming language.
+However, few know that Gnuplot is actually also Turing complete programming language.
 It is similar in syntax to Perl or Awk.
 So I scratched an itch and solved a [problem](https://adventofcode.com/2023/day/1) with it.

 **Table of Contents**
 - [The problem](#the-problem)